aplteam/Fire/Docs/ReadMe.md

 ## acre and Fire

-Acre --- which [lives on GitHub](https://github.com/the-carlisle-group/Acre-Desktop) --- is an APL project manager systen written in Dyalog APL by [Phil Last](http://aplwiki.com/PhilLast).
+Acre --- which [lives on GitHub](https://github.com/the-carlisle-group/Acre-Desktop) --- is an APL project management systen written in Dyalog APL by [Phil Last](http://aplwiki.com/PhilLast).

 When Fire finds acre in `⎕SE` it will tell acre about all change and delete operations.
 Acre will then work out what project the object in question belongs to and take action, if any.
 In other words, Fire and acre are fully integrated.